Appsterdam/open/help/HowAppsterdamUsesGitHub.md

 _Goal:_ Understanding how git and github map to Appsterdam.

 As a transition to the instructional phase, explain how the concepts expressed in Clay's video map to the problem of running Appsterdam in an open, colaborative way.
+Hopefully this will be an explicit statement of conclusions we have all come to by using the information in the video to resolve the problems in the introduction.

 * Explain how github is a step up from the other tools being used by volunteers, including:
   * busienss tools like Basecamp